ceph/ceph/doc/rados/api/librados-intro.rst

 --------------

 Python uses the ``admin`` user and the ``ceph`` cluster name by default.
-The wrapper converts C-based errors into exceptions.
+The Python binding converts C-based errors into exceptions.

 .. code-block:: python